What Therapist Classes Do I Need For Licensure?

 Students in this course may study different theoretical approaches to psychotherapy, including cognitive-behavioral therapy, psychodynamic therapy, and humanistic therapy.
 They can also develop practical techniques for working with clients experiencing a variety of mental health challenges.

-Ethics and issues in counseling
+Ethics and issues in mental health counseling

 This course covers the ethical and professional standards that guide the practice of counseling.
 Students might learn about issues such as informed consent and the counselor-client relationship, for example.
 They might also discuss how to handle ethical dilemmas that may arise in their work.